voxel51/fiftyone/docs/source/user_guide/app.rst

 enabled through the `lightning_threshold`
 :ref:`App config <configuring-fiftyone-app>` option, or through the options dropdown.
 The threshold is a dataset sample count, above which the sidebar is restricted to indexed sample or frame fields.
-The setting can only be enabled when no view is present.
+The setting is only be enabled when no view is present.

 .. note::